How Application Security Management Works in Datadog

 Security Signals are automatically created when Datadog detects meaningful attacks targeting your production services.
 It provides you with visibility on the attackers and the targeted services.
 You can set custom detection rules with thresholds to determine which attacks you want to be notified about.

-Blocks are saved in the Datadog platform, automatically and securely fetched by the Datadog Agent, deployed in your infrastructure, and applied to your application.
+Suspicious requests are blocked in real time by the Datadog tracing libraries.
+Blocks are saved in Datadog, automatically and securely fetched by the Datadog Agent, deployed in your infrastructure, and applied to your services.
 For details, read How Remote Configuration Works.

 Threat monitoring coverage

-Datadog ASM includes over 100 attack patterns that help protect against many different kinds of attacks, including the following vulnerabilities:
+Datadog ASM includes over 100 attack signatures that help protect against many different kinds of attacks, including, but not limited to, the following categories: